Mounting evidence shows that the foods we eat weigh heavily in the war against cancer.

 Like many plant-based foods, tea contains flavonoids, known for their antioxidant effects.
 One flavonoid in particular, kaempferol, has shown protective effects against cancer.

-A large-scale study evaluating kaempferol intake of more than 66,000 women showed that those who consumed the most of it had the lowest risk of developing.
+A large-scale study evaluating kaempferol intake of more than 66,000 women showed that those who consumed the most of it had the lowest risk of developing ovarian cancer.
 Researcher Margaret Gates, a doctoral candidate at Harvard’s School of Public Health, suggests that consuming between 10 milligrams and 12 milligrams daily of kaempferol — the amount found in four cups of tea –offers protection against ovarian cancer.

 A separate study showed a link between consuming flavonoids and reducing the risk of breast cancer.
 The study, analyzing the lifestyle habits of nearly 3,000 people, showed that postmenopausal women who got the most flavonoids were 46% less likely to develop breast cancer than those who got the least.
 However, flavonoid consumption had no effect on breast cancer risk among premenopausal women.